Silicone moulding compounds

 Hard silicones.
 For self-supporting moulds, vacuum casting resins, and rapid prototyping.

-Shore Hardness A scale - comparison table
+Shore A Hardness scale - comparison table

 Highly flexible moulds made of silicone rubber allow the reproduction of complicated moulded parts with undercuts.
 The main areas of application are, for example, the production of model parts, furniture ornaments, relief images, decorative candles, architectural models, decorative buttons, doll bodies, sealing profiles as well as reproductions in monument conservation.